What Shall be the Validity of a License with Violation at the Time of Renewal?

 • Process Application for New Driver’s License (DL) via the Automated Driver’s License Examination System (ADLES) Facility

-How to Contact LTO Angeles City
+How to Contact LTO San Jose

 For the complete contact information of the LTO Central Luzon office, please check the following: